BestTimesToVisit.com Logo

 Turin Metro (Metropolitana di Torino)

-Turin's single metro line, Line 1, is efficient and modern, connecting the Lingotto train station in the south to the Collegno area in the west, passing through the city center.
-It's perfect for quickly crossing longer distances within the city, especially if you're heading to or from the main train stations.
+Turin's single metro line, Line 1, is a swift and efficient way to traverse the city from Collegno to Lingotto, passing through the historic center.
+It's perfect for covering longer distances quickly, especially when heading to or from the airport or major train stations.

 GTT City Buses and Trams